 - Voice of America

+Make a difference in the world!
 Communication is a dynamic field of study that prepares students for meaningful service and fulfilling careers.
-The department is committed to bridging studies in the classroom and applied work off campus, and to encouraging group contributions.
-In recent years, for example, teams of students and faculty have fanned out across the country to develop documentaries on Mennonite women of color, the “Journeys of Paul” in Greece and Rome, and development work in Kenya.
-As well, groups have traveled to El Salvador to report on fair trade coffee, to Swaziland to report on the HIV/AIDS pandemic; and spent a week in Pittsburgh and other locations, publishing a church convention newspaper.
+Our professors are committed to Goshen College’s five core values, and in bridging studies in the classroom with applied work off-campus — in the U.S. and across the world.
+In recent years, for example, teams of students and faculty have collaborated to develop a variety of impressive documentaries.
+These include a moving and fun piece documenting an SST group’s experience in Tanzania, a film focusing on Mennonite women of color; a work about the Apostle Paul (“Journeys of Paul“) in Greece and Rome; and a film production about sustainable farming work being done in Kenya.
+Groups have also traveled to El Salvador to report on fair trade coffee, to Swaziland to give an account of the HIV/AIDS pandemic; and to various locations in the U.S., putting journalism skills to work while publishing a daily newspaper at biennial church-wide conventions.

 For film studies, you can major in communication with a concentration in film, and spend a semester at the LA Film Studies School.